purescript-contrib/purescript-vim/README.md

 See [purescript-language-server][] for details on how to set up language server support for [PureScript][].

+## License

+This project is licensed under The 2-Clause BSD License ([BSD-2-Clause](https://opensource.org/licenses/BSD-2-Clause)) — see the LICENSE file in this project for details.

 ## Installation

 ### Manual Installation (no plugin manager)